Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 Known to many as ‘one of the largest slums in Asia’, we prefer to think of Dharavi as Mumbai’s beating heart.
 It houses about one million of Mumbai’s inhabitants and its industries have an annual turnover of approximately US$ 665 million.

 Through our educational walking tours, visitors experience a wide range of these business activities: recycling, pottery-making, embroidery, bakery, soap factory, leather tanning, poppadom-making and many more.

 We’ll also visit the residential areas of Dharavi.
 People from all over India have come to live in Dharavi, making it a microcosm of India.
 This diversity is apparent in the temples, mosques, churches and pagodas that stand side by side.

-In the afternoon we will show you other, more traditional sights that Mumbai has to offer.
-For a list of what sights we generally see in the afternoon, see our Sightseeing by Car page.
+In the afternoon we will show you other, more traditional sights that Mumbai has to offer such as Haji Ali Mosque, Mahalaxmi Temple, Malabar Hill, Banganga Tank, Jain Temple, Mani Bhavan.
+You can also see some of Mumbai’s bustling markets like Bhuleshwar and Chor Bazaar.
+For more information about the sights we generally see in the afternoon, see our Sightseeing by Car page.